Getting Started

 Configuring custom hosts

 You can also set the host and port for the generation provider if needed.
-For example, if you are using a local instance of Ollama or a cloud provider's hosted instance of OpenAI, you can set the host and port as follows:
+For example, if you are using a local instance of Ollama or a cloud provider's hosted instance of OpenAI, you can set the host in your configuration file as shown in the example above.

 Your First Agent